arifakkas/realEstateAgent/README.md

 -> Iterator pattern to parse arraylists of customers and estates

--> Command pattern to combine and to decrease coupling
+-> Command pattern to increase cohesion and to decrease coupling